Pointwise order of generalized Hofstadter functions G, H and beyond: Introduction

 These substitutions and words are not novel.
-For instance, $\tau_1$ operates on the singleton alphabet~$\{1\}$ in such a way that $\tau_1(1)=11$, and hence $x_1 = (1)^\infty$.
-It will be the only case where $x_k$ is ultimately periodic.
-For $k=2$, we retrieve the well-known Fibonacci substitution and word.\footnote{Usually, the letter~$k$ is replaced by the letter~$0$ in the definition of $\tau_k$ and~$x_k$.
-We choose the letter~$k$ in order to simplify some formulas and to extend the definition without modification to the case $k=1$.} The substitution~$\tau_3$ already appears (up to letter renaming) in~\cite{Pytheas} as an example of a~\emph{modified Jacobi-Perron substitution}; see $\sigma(1,0)$ in \cite[Exercise~8.1.2]{Pytheas}.
-More generally, the substitutions~$x_k$ and words~$x_k$ can be associated with the R\'enyi expansion of~1 in base~$\beta_k$, where $\beta_k$ is the positive root of $X^k{-}X^{k{-}1}{-}1$, see~\cite{FrougnyMP04,FrougnyMP04e}.
-When $k\ge 2$, this expansion can be written $1(0)^{k-2}1$.
-As a consequence, the factor complexity of~$x_k$ is known to be $n \mapsto (k{-}1) n{+}1$; for instance, $x_2$ is indeed Sturmian.
+For instance, $\tau_1$ operates on the singleton alphabet~$\{1\}$ in such a way that $\tau_1(1)=11$, and hence $x_1 = 1^\infty$.
+It is the only case where $x_k$ is ultimately periodic.
+For $k=2$, we recover the well-known Fibonacci substitution and word.\footnote{Usually, the letter~$k$ is replaced by the letter~$0$ in the definition of $\tau_k$ and~$x_k$.
+We choose the letter~$k$ in order to simplify some formulas and to extend the definition without modification to the case $k=1$.} The substitution~$\tau_3$ already appears (up to letter renaming) as $\sigma(1,0)$ in Pytheas Fogg~\cite[Ex.~8.1.2]{Pytheas}, as an example of a~\emph{modified Jacobi--Perron substitution}.
+More generally, the substitutions~$\tau_k$ and words~$x_k$ can be associated with the R\'enyi expansion of~1 in base~$\beta_k$, where $\beta_k$ is the positive zero of $X^k - X^{k-1} - 1$, and were studied by Frougny, Mas\'akov\'a and Pelantov\'a~\cite{FrougnyMP04}.
+When $k\ge 2$, this expansion can be written as $1(0)^{k-2}1$.
+As a consequence, the factor complexity of~$x_k$ is $n \mapsto (k-1) n+1$; in particular, $x_2$ is Sturmian \cite{FrougnyMP04}.